teddy-ambona/financial-data-api/terraform/README.md

 A private hosted zone is a container that holds information about how you want to route traffic for a domain and its subdomains within one or more VPCs without exposing your resources to the internet (cf [View and update DNS attributes for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#vpc-dns-updating))

-if you still struggle to troubleshoot DNS issues within your VPC https://aws.amazon.com/premiumsupport/knowledge-center/route-53-fix-dns-resolution-issues/
+if you still struggle to troubleshoot DNS issues within your VPC: [How can I troubleshoot Route 53 private hosted zone DNS resolution issues?](https://aws.amazon.com/premiumsupport/knowledge-center/route-53-fix-dns-resolution-issues/)

 #### Associated costs